Conflict of Interest FAQ's

 COI disclosures are considered current for the academic year unless there are changes to your disclosure that would require re-submission, such as a change in significant financial interests or a change in outside interests or activities.

-The COI disclosure is a confidential disclosure.
-Only the COI Program Assistant and COI Committee will have access to your information.
+The COI disclosure is reviewed by the COI Program Assistant and the COI Committee may have access to your information.

 The U.S. Department of Health and Human Services (DHHS) has issued a final rule in the Federal Register that amends the Public Health Service (PHS) regulations on Responsibility of Applicants for Promoting Objectivity in Research for which PHS Funding is Sought (42 C.F.R.
 Part 50 Subpart F) and Responsible Prospective Contractors (45 C.F.R.
 Part 94).
 An institution applying for or receiving PHS/NIH funding from a grant or cooperative agreement must comply with all of the revised regulatory requirements.
 Major changes to the previous regulations from 1995 include: